No one, really, unless it’s horrifically bad

-The practical answer to this specific question that you asked is there’s not really such an agency.
+The practical answer to this specific question is: no one.
+There’s not really an agency in charge, or actively policing online advertising.

 Besides, most of these ads have some very slippery wording that actually keeps them out of trouble.